AbanoubNassem/trinity-docs/trinity/resources/tables/listing.md

 You may also build your own completely custom table columns.

 > [!NOTE]
-> Columns may be created using the resource/page `Make<>` method, passing to it the name of the column, followed by any arguments the field requires.
+> Columns may be created using the `Make<>` method, passing to it the name of the column, followed by any arguments the column requires.

 ## Filters